 It is important to preserve the confidentiality of Insider and Confidential Information.
 Insider Information includes non-public or proprietary Company information, concerning the business and affairs of Republic and our suppliers and clients.
 If any Associate obtains inside information about Republic, its clients or suppliers during the course of their employment, it must be treated as privileged and confidential.
 Confidential Information includes, but is not limited to, clients' names; social security numbers; dates of birth; addresses; number of months at address; phone numbers; financial information as to accounts or loans with Republic or other accounts or loans; bankruptcy; employer names and phone numbers; number of months on the job; or whether the client owns a home.
 This list is by way of example only.
 The following guidelines apply to Insider or Confidential Information in the possession of Associates.

 Associates may not disclose or communicate Insider or Confidential Information acquired during the course of their association with Republic to anyone else, including members of your family, friends, Associates or other Republic Associates.
 Republic Associates who need to know the information in order to perform their official responsibilities is an exception to this provision.
 Under no circumstances may Insider or Confidential Information be used for personal gain or advantage by any Associate or their family members, friends or acquaintances.
 The communication of Insider or Confidential Information should involve the fewest number of Associates who need to know the information to carry out their official duties.
 Insider or Confidential Information should be communicated carefully and discreetly at all times.
 All Associates are expected to adhere to the provisions of the Company's Insider Trading Policy and refer to it for more information on the definition and treatment of Insider Information.

 SUSPICIOUS ACTIVITY REPORTING

 The Company is required to file suspicious activity reports with government authorities regarding suspected insider trading, fraud, misappropriation of funds, money laundering, etc. There are timing consequences Associated with this reporting.
-These or related activities, if discovered, or suspected, should be reported immediately to the Legal Department.
+These or related activities, if discovered, or suspected, should be reported immediately to the Compliance Department.

 FINANCIAL HOLDING COMPANY RESTRICTIONS